LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 ### Difference between inheritance and subtyping

-Inheritance allows to reuse the code inside a class (member variables and method definitions).
+Inheritance allows to reuse the code (specialization) inside a class (member variables and method definitions).

 Subtyping supports reuse externally.
 It's used for polymorphism in form of the substitution principle.

+Subtyping expresses classification.

 Subtypeing depends only on the interface of objects and not on their implementations.